 Sleeping while naked will improve your body temperature regulation allowing your body to cool down during bedtime.
 Having a lower body temperature during sleep will help you fall asleep quicker and easier.

 Good quality sleep is all about being comfortable.
-By doing what is outlined in this post you will be intentionally helping yourself get a good night’s rest.
-A good night of deep sleep is invaluable.
+By doing what is outlined in this article you will be intentionally helping yourself get a good night’s rest.
+A good night of sleep is invaluable.
 Having such sleep continually improves your immune system, prevents weight gain, improves memory, and increases productivity and overall mood.

 Health is wealth, so ensure your wealth and your legacy by making sure that you are getting a good night’s sleep regularly.
 Good sleep is not a luxury, it is for you too, and I hope you start taking advantage of it every night.